lzeltser/CodeBuddy/README.md

-This is our game Code Buddy
+This is our  Code Buddy extention